cometbft/cometbft/docs/explanation/core/configuration.md

 timeout_propose = "3s"
 # How much timeout_propose increases with each round
 timeout_propose_delta = "500ms"
-# How long we wait after receiving +2/3 prevotes for “anything” (ie. not a single block or nil)
-timeout_prevote = "1s"
-# How much the timeout_prevote increases with each round
-timeout_prevote_delta = "500ms"
-# How long we wait after receiving +2/3 precommits for “anything” (ie. not a single block or nil)
+# How long we wait after receiving +2/3 prevotes/precommits for “anything” (ie. not a single block or nil)
-timeout_precommit = "1s"
+timeout_round = "1s"
-# How much the timeout_precommit increases with each round
+# How much the timeout_round increases with each round
-timeout_precommit_delta = "500ms"
+timeout_round_delta = "500ms"
 # How long we wait after committing a block, before starting on the new
 # height (this gives us a chance to receive some more precommits, even
 # though we already have +2/3).